-- (a) Wharfs and Jetties within the Queenstown Town Centre Waterfront Zone between the Town Pier and Queenstown Gardens. - (b) Any buildings located on Wharfs and Jetties within the Queenstown Town Centre Waterfront Zone - (c) Buildings or boating craft within the Queenstown Town Centre Waterfront Zone if used for visitor, residential or overnight accommodation.
+- (a) Wharfs and Jetties within the Queenstown Town Centre Waterfront Zone between the Town Pier and Queenstown Gardens. - (b) Any buildings located on Wharfs and Jetties within the Queenstown Town Centre Waterfront Zone vi Residential Flat vii Any Activity which is not listed as a Prohibited Activity and does not comply with one or more of the relevant Zone Standards.

+(c) Buildings or boating craft within the Queenstown Town Centre Waterfront Zone if used for visitor, residential or overnight accommodation.